soundata/soundata/paper.md

 ## Contributing \label{sec:contributing}

 Contribution to `Soundata` is highly encouraged.
 To facilitate the process, `Soundata` provides an exhaustive contributing guide[^contributing] available in the `Soundata` documentation with all the necessary information on how to contribute.
 The contributing guide is maintained alongside the rest of the project, ensuring that it is up to date.

-Every contribution to `Soundata` is done via Pull Requests (PR) on GitHub[^pr].
-The most common contribution in `Soundata` is the creation of new dataset loaders, as they play a crucial role in advancing `Soundata`'s objective of accommodating as many datasets as possible. \autoref{fig:contributing} summarizes the process of creating a new loader, which is explained below.
+The most common contribution in `Soundata` is the creation of new dataset loaders, as they play a crucial role in advancing `Soundata`'s objective of accommodating as many datasets as possible. \autoref{fig:contributing} summarizes the process of creating a new loader.

 ![Steps for contributing a dataset loader to `Soundata`. \label{fig:contributing}](images/contributing.pdf){ width=100% }

-1. **Create Index**: The contributor has to first write a script that iterates over the data and creates an index to organize and manage the dataset files (examples are provided in the documentation and the GitHub repository).
-Indices contain identifiers and paths for audio files, annotations and metadata, their relative location in the dataset folder, and their checksums.
-2. **Create Module**: The next step is to write a loader (i.e. a `.py` module) with functions to handle the logic of downloading, managing and loading the dataset audio and annotations.
-This is done by using `Soundata`'s core and utils functionalities, and examples are also provided in the documentation.
-3. **Add tests**: Creating and running tests is required to contribute to `Soundata` to ensure the robustness of the library. `Soundata` has code coverage checks to make sure that every new loader is properly tested before incorporating into the repository.
-It is also necessary to run not only the loader-specific tests that the contributor writes, but also core `Soundata`'s tests too.
-These tackle OS compatibility, linting and formatting, among others.
-4. **Write Docs**: To wrap up the new loader, it is important to provide descriptive documentation about the dataset task, size, contents and license, to help other users understand the loader and how they can interact with it.
-This documentation should be included in the loader module, and will be used to render `Soundata`'s documentation online.
-5. **Submit Loader**: Finally, contributors will submit a pull request (PR) to the GitHub repository for review.

 # Acknowledgements